 We are particularly interested in students who:

-are enrolled in an undergraduate program, preferably one from either the Physics & Astronomy department or the Computer Science department,
+are enrolled in a BS/MS program in GSU, preferably one from either the Physics & Astronomy department or the Computer Science department,

 have access to a computer device (with a mouse and webcam) and a reliable internet connection.